-Applications for permits may be obtained from National Marine Fisheries Service, Southeast Regional Office, Koger Building, 9721 Executive Center Drive, St. Petersburg, Florida 33702 (telephone 813-570-5326).
+Applications for permits may be obtained from the National Marine Fisheries Service, Southeast Regional Office, Koger Boulevard, 9721 Executive Center Drive, St. Petersburg, Florida 33702 (telephone 813-570-5326) except tuna permits which may be obtained by dialing 1-800-USA-TUNA.